dmcable/spacexr/documentation/README.md

     value of `sigma_g` indicates a higher level of noise compared to the Poisson distribution.

-RCTDE significant gene results are stored in `myRCTD@de_results$gene_fits`, which is a list of dataframes for each cell type.
+GLAMDE significant gene results are stored in `myRCTD@de_results$gene_fits`, which is a list of dataframes for each cell type.
 For example the following extracts the significant gene dataframe for the ‘Neuron’ cell type: